The Latin Quarter of Paris is an area in the 5th and 6th arrondissements of Paris. It is situated on the left bank of the Seine, around the Sorbonne.

 8} Grande Mosquée de Paris - Grand Mosque of Paris

-The Grande Mosquée de Paris (commonly known as The Paris Mosque or The Great Mosque of Paris in English), is located in the 5th arrondissement and is one of the largest mosques in France.
+The Grande Mosquée de Paris (commonly known as The Paris Mosque or The Great Mosque of Paris), is located in the 5th arrondissement and is one of the largest mosques in France.

-You can visit their exotic restaurant and try their infamous mint tea coupled with some sweet little desserts.
+You can visit their exotic restaurant and try their infamous mint tea paired with some sweet little desserts.